Mancini homers twice again, Orioles rout Blue Jays 11-4

 Toronto lost left-hander J.A.
 Happ (0-3) to a sore elbow in the fifth inning, another blow to a suddenly thin starting rotation.

 Before the game, the Blue Jays put right-hander Aaron Sanchez on the 10-day disabled list with a blister on his middle finger.
-Gibbons said Sanchez is scheduled to visit a hand specialist in Kansas City.

-Gibbons and trainer George Poulis came to the mound when Happ appeared to be in pain after throwing a first-pitch fastball to Orioles outfielder Adam Jones.
+Manager John Gibbons and trainer George Poulis came to the mound when Happ appeared to be in pain after throwing a first-pitch fastball to Orioles outfielder Adam Jones.
 Following a brief conversation, Happ walked off the mound and into the clubhouse.
 He allowed one run and four hits in 4 1/3 innings.

-After Happ left, Jones greeted reliever Joe Biagini with an RBI single.
+After Happ left, Jones greeted reliever Joe Biagni with an RBI single.

 Bundy (2-1) gave up five hits and struck out six.
 He is 2-0 with a 0.69 ERA in two starts against the Blue Jays.